invisibleXML/ixml/misc/pragmas.md

   * `ixml:  S, (rule; Pragma)+S, S.`
   * `Pragma:  pragma, S, '.'.`

+  *Agreed:  use full stops, with second grammar form.*

 * One result of the current design is that while for pragmas on symbols in a *right-hand side* it doesn't matter whether they come before or after the mark, on the *left-hand side* it does matter.
 It might be